mairiobrien/mairiobrien.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral research fellow in the [Astronomy and Astrophysics](https://warwick.ac.uk/fac/sci/physics/research/astro/) group at the University of Warwick.
+My research focuses on white dwarf demographics and atmospheres.

+I completed my PhD in 2025 at Warwick, and was supervised by Pier-Emmanuel Tremblay.